-Every time a patient visits a hospital, doctor's office, dentist or other healthcare provider, information about that patient's health is recorded and saved to maintain an accurate record of his or her medical history.
-Most often, this information is stored electronically, in what is called an Electronic Health Record, or "EHR" for short.
+Every time a patient visits a hospital, doctor's office, dentist, or other healthcare provider, information about that patient's health is recorded and saved to maintain an accurate record of his or her medical history.
+This information is often stored electronically, in an Electronic Health Record, or "EHR" for short.

 Why is Health IT Important?

-Though it is often overlooked because of its role "behind the scenes" of everyday healthcare, Health Information Technology and Infrastructure is the bedrock of our modern healthcare system.
-It is a pivotal tool in gathering, analyzing and reporting clinical quality measures, which let providers know how they can improve.
+Though it is often overlooked because of its role "behind the scenes" of everyday healthcare, Health IT and infrastructure is the bedrock of our modern healthcare system.
+It is a pivotal tool in gathering, analyzing, and reporting clinical quality measures, which allows providers to determine how they can improve.
 Health IT can save time, money, and ultimately, lives!

-To make this possible, FDRHPO has partnered with HealtheConnections, a Health Information Exchange in Syracuse, New York.
-Through this partnership, our region's physicians, hospitals, public health departments, behavioral health providers and other medical offices are able to securely share Electronic Health Records — along with relevant images like MRIs, X-rays, mammograms or CT scans - in no time at all.
+To make this possible, FDRHPO has partnered with HealtheConnections, a Health Information Exchange based in Syracuse, New York.
+Through this partnership, our region's physicians, hospitals, public health departments, behavioral health providers, and other medical offices are able to securely share electronic health records (EHRs) - along with relevant images like MRIs, x-rays, mammograms, or CT scans - in no time at all.

-Through a unique partnership with the U.S. Department of Defense and the Department of Veterans Affairs, our Health Information Exchange also extends to include the EHRs of Fort Drum soldiers, their families and veterans.
+Through a unique partnership with the US Department of Defense and the Department of Veteran Affairs, our Health Information Exchange also extends to include the EHRs of Fort Drum Soldiers, their families, and veterans.
 This integration allows some of our nation's finest to receive seamless care throughout the North Country, both through the military health system and our community practices.

 Determined to stay at the forefront of Health IT, FDRHPO and its partner NCI uses technology to aggregate patient health information from a variety of sources - such as EHRs, insurance claims, and others - and analyze it to track and improve clinical outcomes while lowering costs.
 This endeavor supports our region's participation in value-based payment contracting and current and future practice transformation incentive programs.